didiersmith/steve/chapters/el-dorado-of-probable-cause.md

 "Where can we even resupply?"
 Allen asked.
 "It's not like there's a gas station on every corner out there."

+Murdoch looked at his old friend and rival.
+Perhaps Allen's brain was even more gone than his.

-"Our best bet," Murdoch answered, "is Sirius.
-Why do you think I sent those two ahead?"
+"Sirius, obviously" Murdoch answered.
+"Why do you think I sent those two ahead?"